Reeya-varghese/automl-exam-ss25-vision-freiburg-template/run_instructions.md

 * `IPython`
 * `optuna`
 * `codecarbon`
 As you can see we have added codecarbon and optuna to the requirements.
-You can install it by the following commands.
+If the install command does not work, You can install it manually by the following commands.

 ```bash
 pip install codecarbon